Understanding Emotionally Immature Parenting: Impact and How Therapy Can Help

-Understanding the emotional maturity of the adults that raised you can help you understand how to navigate these relationships in a more helpful way that doesn’t leave you feeling depleted or empty.
-It can help you identify and understand how you show up for yourself and others in ways that serve you and those that end up creating more disconnection.
 For a deeper exploration into this topic, I highly recommend reading Adult Children of Emotionally Immature Parents by psychologist Lindsay C. Gibson.
-In this book she describes parent child relationships in a digestible and non pathologizing way.
-In this article I use the terms parent, caregiver, and family interchangeably.
-These concepts apply to the adults that raised you.
-That could be a parent, grandparent, uncle, foster parent or other significant adults that you relied on for care.
+In this book, she describes parent-child relationships in a digestible and non-pathologizing way.
+In this article, I use the terms parent, caregiver, and family interchangeably.
+These concepts apply to the adults who raised you, such as a parent, grandparent, uncle, foster parent, or other significant adults you relied on for care.

-Signs You Have Emotionally Immature Parents
+Common Signs of Growing Up with Emotionally Immature Parents

 You feel responsible for navigating interactions so everyone feels supported and not upset.